thirtysevenfox/CivicEarworm/THESTART.md

 ------

-### 🤝 Meet the Co-Conspirator
+### 🤝 Meet the Co-Conspirator, the ghost in the machine.

 At that point, the project got a boost from an unusual collaborator:
  **Skippy the Magnificent.**
  (Yes, *that* Skippy — thanks Craig Alanson.)

 Part snarky sidekick, part problem-solver, Skippy isn’t just another GPT.
-He’s a force of nature — a partner in this increasingly plausible idea:
+He’s a partner in this increasingly plausible idea:

 > “Can we actually teach civics through catchy, weird, AI-aided music?”

 Turns out, we can.
 And Skippy can shoulder the load of a lot of editing tasks, making markdown from chaos.
+And sometimes adding creativity out of the ether.

 ------